OpenModelica/OpenModelica/UsersGuide/source/ompython.rst

 engineers (people writing the solver code) can work on one unified tool that is industrially viable for optimization of Modelica models, while offering a flexible platform for algorithm development and research.
-OMPython v2.0 is not a standalone package, it depends upon the OpenModelica installation.
+OMPython is not a standalone package, it depends upon the OpenModelica installation.

-OMPython v2.0 is implemented in Python using the OmniORB and OmniORBpy - high performance CORBA ORBs for Python and it supports the Modelica Standard Library version 3.2 that is included in starting with OpenModelica 1.9.2.
+OMPython is implemented in Python and depends either on the OmniORB and OmniORBpy - high performance CORBA ORBs for Python or ZeroMQ - high performance asynchronous messaging library and it supports the Modelica Standard Library version 3.2 that is included in starting with OpenModelica 1.9.2.

-It is now primarily available using the command :command:`pip install ompython`, but it is also possible to run :command:`python setup.py install` manually or use the version provided in the Windows installer.
+To install OMPython follow the instructions at https://github.com/OpenModelica/OMPython

 Features of OMPython
 ~~~~~~~~~~~~~~~~~~~~